 For some topics, clinical expert consultants provided advice to the working group.
 For topics that involved a systematic review, a methodology consultant provided advice to the working group on evidence synthesis and the development of evidence-based recommendations.

 The Guidelines Committee acted as the working group for topics that applied across the Handbook, such as the definition of asthma.

-Before development commenced in 2011, 30 reviewers provided a preliminary review of Asthma Management Handbook 2006 to identify key areas for revision.
+Before development commenced, expert reviewers conducted a preliminary review of the previous edition to identify key areas for revision.
 Content expert reviewers assessed currency of the recommendations and information, while primary care health professionals assessed feasibility of implementation and gaps in the guidance.

 Independent expert review

 Independent expert reviewers were appointed to review the near-final draft.
 Their involvement was confirmed before commencement and they did not participate in the development process, so as to ensure that they could provide independent review.